pauliskra/paul-html-css/README.md

-#this is an html class assignment for J326C.
+# This is an html/css class assignment for J326C.

-By Paul Iskra, 9/10
+By Paul Iskra

-Due September 15th.
+Due when it's due.